7Swaize/go2-control/docs/public/install/dependencies/iceoryx2.md

 ## Build Instructions - C++

 Assuming you are at the repository root.

-First, build the C bindings generated from Rust:
+Build the C bindings generated from Rust.

 ```bash
 cargo build --release --package iceoryx2-ffi-c